-Figure 1: IPHRP and private sector measures of rents, percentage change over 12 months, January 2013 to September 2017
+Figure 1: Index of Private Housing Rental Prices and private sector measures of rents percentage change over 12 months, January 2013 to March 2018, UK

-Figure 1: IPHRP and private sector measures of rents, percentage change over 12 months, January 2013 to September 2017
+Figure 1: Index of Private Housing Rental Prices and private sector measures of rents percentage change over 12 months, January 2013 to March 2018, UK

-Source: Homelet, LSL Property Services plc, Countrywide plc and IPHRP
+Source: Homelet, LSL Property Services PLC, Countrywide plc and Index of Private Housing Rental Prices

-- 1. The Countrywide new lets series is now calculated on a three month rolling average rather than lets agreed in the last month. - 2.
-LSL claim that the strong growth in their series for August 2016 was driven by student check-ins
+- 1. The Countrywide new lets series is now calculated on a three-month rolling average rather than lets agreed in the last month. - 2.
+LSL claim that the strong growth in their series for August 2016 was driven by student check-ins.

-It is notable that historically the rent increases measured by the private sector have tended to be higher than those shown in ONS's IPHRP.
+It is notable that historically the rent increases measured by the private sector have tended to be higher than those shown in IPHRP.
 Also, the private sector measures are more volatile, but this can be explained further in this section.

 This higher level and volatility of the private sources can be mainly explained by what the different data are showing.
-Firstly, almost all of the private sector measures primarily focus on newly let properties, whereas IPHRP picks up a mixture of newly let properties and existing lets (Countrywide also covers both, but Figure 1 just shows their new lets series).
+Firstly, almost all the private sector measures primarily focus on newly let properties, whereas IPHRP picks up a mixture of newly let properties and existing lets (Countrywide have previously covered both, but Figure 1 just shows their new lets series).

-This is important, as evidence obtained from VOA rental officers suggests that the greatest price rises occur when properties are newly let, as against existing tenants, who tend to see smaller price increases.
+This is important, as evidence obtained from VOA rental officers suggests that the greatest price rises occur when properties are newly let, compared with existing tenants, who tend to see smaller price increases.

 In early 2016, the VOA placed a question in the BDRC Landlord Panel survey whose respondents comprise National Landlord Association members with a wide range of portfolio sizes and geographies.
 The question asked "What was the typical level of rent you were able to achieve?" broken down by "new tenants" and "renewals with existing tenants", in 2015.
 It was reported that 23% of new lets were charged at the same rate as the previous letting, however, 46% of renewals saw no increase.
-For those whose rent did increase, the average increase for new lets was 5% while for renewals this was lower at 3.4%.
+For those whose rent did increase, the average increase for new lets was 5.0% while for renewals this was lower at 3.4%.